kyma-project/nats-manager/docs/user/README.md

 Kyma Eventing can use NATS as a backend to process events and send them to subscribers.

 > [!WARNING]
 > Reaching the storage size limits may cause NATS module to misbehave.
-For more information, see [the troubleshooting guide](TBD).
+For more information, see NATS Backend Storage Is Full.

 ## Features